Trump comments on Curry, NFL protests anger athletes

 Trump started by announcing that Curry, the popular two-time MVP for the Golden State Warriors, would not be welcome at the White House for the commemorative visit traditionally made by championship teams: "Going to the White House is considered a great honor for a championship team.
 Stephen Curry is hesitating, therefore invitation is withdrawn!"

-.
 Later, Trump reiterated what he said at a rally in Alabama the previous night - that NFL players who kneel for the national anthem should be fired, and called on NFL Commissioner Roger Goodell to tell them to stand.
+Goodell and several team owners criticized the comments.

-The Warriors said it was made clear to them that they were not welcome at the White House.
+The Warriors said it was clear they were not welcome at the White House.

 Curry had said he did not want to go anyway, but the Warriors had not made a collective decision before Saturday - and had planned to discuss it in the morning before the president's tweet, to which coach Steve Kerr said : "Not surprised.
 He was going to break up with us before we could break up with him."